 Vol. 1 of A River of Voices: The History of the United States is now available!
 (Covers First European Colonies to 1791)

-Vol. 2 is anticipated to be released in summer 2021.
+Vol. 2 is anticipated to be released in late summer 2021.
 (Dates are not firm and are subject to change.)
 Vol. 2 will cover the 1790s to the 1890s.

 Samples (Book Lists are Located in the Parent Guide Sample and are Organized by Pathway):